-CURRICULUM AND

-INSTRUCTIONAL PROCEDURES

-IN TEACHING MUSIC IN THE

-PUBLIC SCHOOLS (Instrumental)
+CURRICULUM AND INSTRUCTIONAL PROCEDURES IN TEACHING MUSIC IN THE PUBLIC SCHOOLS (Instrumental) (SO)

-(SO)

-Study of the principles and procedures for conducting a music program in elementary school including organization, administration, and supervision of the music program; motivation and techniques of teaching; methods and materials.
+Study of the principles and procedures for implementing an elementary school instrumental music program including its organization, administration, and supervision; motivation and techniques of teaching; methods and materials.
 Special emphasis on multicultural content and appreciation; developing competencies in identifying and referring special students.
 (Meets three hours per week.)